Glucose Goddess hacks: 10 easy-to-implement tips

 When you have that same treat after a balanced meal, the other nutrients present—proteins, fats, and fibres—act as a moderating influence.

-They slow down the digestion and absorption of the sugar, leading to a more gradual increase in blood sugar and insulin.
 This doesn’t just help in maintaining steadier energy levels; it can also prevent the quick spike-and-crash cycle that can leave you feeling tired and hungry soon after a sugar-laden snack.

 So, if you’re going to treat yourself to something sweet, doing it after a meal is a more blood sugar-friendly approach.